 - The community who have relied mainly on traditional medicines and knowledge for treating malaria are now adopting preventive measures against the disease and use clinic medicines to combat it.
 Subsequently, there is a reduction in malaria, although there is still a long way to go in education, prevention and treatment before malaria loses its place as the community’s major ailment.

 - Dr Saidi and his staff have mastered the drug stock management system introduced by Veronique which resulted in the stock lasting six months, instead of the usual three to four.

 Our major focus is helping the clinic become a government registered Centre de Sante (basic health clinic) which has been a long and challenging process.
-Apparently, there was a mistake in the handling of the clinic’s registration last year which has delayed the process, along with a need for the clinic to be better equipped to meet the Ministry of Health’s ‘Centre de Sante’ standards.
+Amistake in the handling of the clinic’s registration last year delayed the process further, along with a need for the clinic to be better equipped to meet the Ministry of Health’s ‘Centre de Sante’ standards.

 indigo foundation is in the midst of a sixth and final year of supporting the Bonobo Health clinic.
-Against all odds, the clinic has developed from nothing in 2007 to a point where it is now servicing members of the Kokolopori community for such maladies as malaria, respiratory tract infections and gastro-intestinal diseases, as well as reproductive health needs.
+The clinic has developed from nothing in 2007 to a point where it is now servicing members of the Kokolopori community for health problems including malaria, respiratory tract infections and gastro-intestinal diseases, as well as reproductive health needs.